Movies 2023

 TV 2023

-I've watched a few seasons of various shows so far in 2023, and much Guy's Grocery Games. (ツ = Re-watch) Difficult People - S1-3 (ツ) Baking It - S2 Derry Girls - S1-2 (ツ), 3 The Traitors (US) Poker Face Hacks - S2 Survivor - S44 Girls5eva - S2 Apple & Onion - S2 Love is Blind - S4 Yellowjackets - S2 Mrs. Davis The Great - S3 Shiny Happy People: Duggar Family Secrets (2023) John Mulaney's Baby J (2023) Party Down - S1, 2 Based on a True Story Cruel Summer - S1 The Bear - S2 Claim to Fame - ...
+I watched a few seasons of various shows in 2023, and a lot of Guy's Grocery Games. (ツ = Re-watch) Difficult People - S1-3 (ツ) Baking It - S2 Derry Girls - S1-2 (ツ), 3 The Traitors (US) - S1 Poker Face Hacks - S2 Survivor - S44, 45 Girls5eva - S2 Apple & Onion - S2 Love is Blind - S4 Yellowjackets - S2 Mrs. Davis The Great - S3 Shiny Happy People: Duggar Family Secrets (2023) John Mulaney's Baby J (2023) Party Down - S1, 2 Based on a True Story Cruel Summer - S1 The Bear - S2 Claim to Fame...

 Read post